 According to Mosier of Cooper Tire & Rubber Co., in addition to being used on light-duty trucks, P-Metric is a global term and is used around the world.
 The “P” stands for passenger and is found on sedans, coupes, minivans, small SUVs, CUVs, and some lighter-duty trucks.

-P-Metric tires are often broken down into additional categories: Standard Load (SL) and Extra Load (XL).
+P-Metric tires for trucks are often broken down into additional categories:

 “Standard load (SL) tires are intended for normal, everyday use.
 They will either be marked with ‘SL’ after the size or not marked at all.
 Extra load (XL) tires are designed to be able to carry a higher load than Standard Load tires,” explained Mosier of Cooper Tire & Rubber.

-LT-Metric is also a commonly used phrase, which stands for ‘light truck.’
-These tires have the letters ‘LT’ in front of the tire size molded on the sidewall and are found on pickup trucks and light-duty Class 1-3 commercial vehicles.
-The tires can carry heavier loads due to a higher maximum inflation pressure, which varies depending on the load range.
+LT-Metric is also a commonly used phrase, which stands for "light truck."
+These truck tires have the letters ‘LT’ in front of the tire size molded on the sidewall and are found on pickup trucks and light-duty Class 1-3 commercial vehicles.
+The truck tires can carry heavier loads due to a higher maximum inflation pressure, which varies depending on the load range.

 “This occurs when fleets use tires at a higher inflation pressure,” said Fardad Niknam, senior director of consumer product planning and product marketing at Yokohama Tire.